Proper spaces are spectral: Proper spaces and spectrality

 \begin{proof} Let $S$ be a quasi-compact, sober, open subspace of a spectral space $X$.
-Since $S$ is quasi-compact and sober, all we need to prove is that the set $\mathcal{B}_{\scriptscriptstyle S}$ of compact open subsets of $S$ form a basis of a topology that is closed under finite intersections.
-The following two facts are obvious: \begin{enumerate} \item[$\bullet$] A subset of $S$ is open in $S$ if and only if it is open in $X$. \item[$\bullet$] Therefore, a subset of $S$ belongs to $\mathcal{B}_{\scriptscriptstyle S}$ if and only if it belongs to $\mathcal{B}_{\scriptscriptstyle X}.$ \end{enumerate} Using these facts, we argue as follows:
+Since $S$ is quasi-compact and sober, all we need to prove is that the set $\mathcal{B}_{\scriptscriptstyle S}$ of compact open subsets of $S$ forms a basis of a topology that is closed under finite intersections.
+The following two facts are obvious: \begin{itemize} \item[$\bullet$] A subset of $S$ is open in $S$ if and only if it is open in $X$. \item[$\bullet$] Therefore, a subset of $S$ belongs to $\mathcal{B}_{\scriptscriptstyle S}$ if and only if it belongs to $\mathcal{B}_{\scriptscriptstyle X}.$ \end{itemize} Using these facts, we argue as follows:

 Let $U$ be an open subset of $S$.
 Since $U$ is also open in $X$, we have $U=\cup\, \mathcal{U},$ for some subset $\mathcal{U}$ of $\mathcal{B}_{\scriptscriptstyle X}.$ But each element of $\mathcal{U}$ being a subset of $U$ is a subset of $S$, and it belongs to $\mathcal{B}_{\scriptscriptstyle S}.$ Therefore every open subset of $S$ can be presented as a union of compact open subsets of $S$.
 Now it remians to prove that $\mathcal{B}_{\scriptscriptstyle S}$ is closed under finite intersections, but this immediately follows from the fact that $\mathcal{B}_{\scriptscriptstyle X}$ is closed under finite intersections. \end{proof}